tetloose/tetloose-wp/Docs/Development/utilities.md

 ## Video iFrames (YouTube Vimeo)

-Wordpress allows you to paste a YouTube or Vimeo link directly into the content editor, the editor will automaticly build an iFrame for you.
+Wordpress allows you to paste a YouTube or Vimeo link directly into the content editor, the editor will automatically build an iFrame for you.
 To style this correctly we need to convert the output into a string, strip out any paragraph tags, then place the iFrame into a div with the utility classes.
 The TS helper does this for you.

 ### TS Helper

-`src/js/config/iframes.ts`
+`src/js/utilities/iframes.utilities.ts`

 ```
 <div